MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/expenisfy-wn/expensify-wn-62821/index.md

-Aside: When I'm working with these large codebsaes,what I neeed to do is search for files which have two of the same string of texts I am looking for.
+Aside: When I'm working with these large codebases,what I need to do is search for files which have two of the same string of texts I am looking for.